 This DIY walking tour of Skopje’s historic marketplace, Stara Carsija, shows you the best things to do in Old Bazaar Skopje – including what to eat, where to shop, and what to buy.

-When I first arrived in Skopje, North Macedonia’s capital city, I was under the impression that I could wander the historic Old Bazaar in an hour or two then check it off my list.
+When I first arrived in Skopje, North Macedonia’s quirky yet loveable capital city, I was under the impression that I could wander the historic Old Bazaar in an hour or two then check it off my list.

-Skopje Old Bazaar is huge – it’s actually the second biggest Ottoman bazaar of its kind in Europe (after the Grand Bazaar in Istanbul, of course).
+Skopje Old Bazaar is huge – it was actually the second biggest Ottoman bazaar of its kind in Europe in its heyday (after the Grand Bazaar in Istanbul, of course).